Telematics Based Insurance Premium

 - Types of roads that you frequently travel

 With all this information, insurance companies can assess the risk of comprehensive driver profile and pricing will be done accordingly.
 With this standardised and transparent system of pricing, as a vehicle owner you can clearly assess your driving performance in each category as you will have access to the data.
-With this, you can improve your driving score to get the car insurance policy at an attractive and lowered rate of premium.
+With this, you can improve your driving score to get the at an attractive and lowered rate of premium.
 This simply means, the premium payment for your car insurance will be completely based on your own driving pattern.

 How does this concept affect your premium?